 Public records

-Public records like bankruptcies, civil judgments, and tax liens may appear on your credit report.
-These types of negative items can hamper your financial opportunities and should be reviewed for their accuracy.
-Bankruptcies can remain on your credit report for seven to 10 years, so you’ll want to make sure they fall off when they’re supposed to.
+Bankruptcy public records can appear on your credit report.
+This type of negative item can hamper your financial opportunities and should be reviewed for accuracy.
+Bankruptcies can remain on your credit report for seven to 10 years, so you'll want to make sure they fall off when they're supposed to.

 Collections accounts

 Accounts that have been sent to collections will show up on your credit report.
-Other types of collections accounts can be added to your credit report as well.
+Collections are often connected to debt, like installment loans and credit cards, that already appear on credit reports.
+But other types of collections accounts can be added to your credit report as well.
 This may include delinquencies in regards to paying money owed to doctors or hospitals, internet service providers, mobile phone providers, banks, and more.
 If an account is incorrectly marked as collections, start a dispute to have the entry corrected.
+Otherwise, it could stay on your report for up to seven years.

 How to read a TransUnion credit report